Bouygues SA (OTCMKTS:BOUYY) Sees Large Growth in Short Interest

-Bouygues SA (OTCMKTS:BOUYY) was the target of a large growth in short interest in February.
-As of February 12th, there was short interest totalling 200 shares, a growth of 100.0% from the January 28th total of 100 shares.
-Based on an average daily volume of 100 shares, the days-to-cover ratio is currently 2.0 days.
+Bouygues SA (OTCMKTS:BOUYY) saw a significant increase in short interest during the month of February.
+As of February 12th, there was short interest totalling 200 shares, an increase of 100.0% from the January 28th total of 100 shares.
+Based on an average daily volume of 100 shares, the short-interest ratio is presently 2.0 days.

 Receive News & Ratings for Bouygues Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Bouygues and related companies with MarketBeat.com's FREE daily email newsletter.